Second Sino-Japanese War: Nationalist reunification

-Reunification of China (1928)

-As the National Revolutionary Army approached Beijing, Zhang Zuolin decided to retreat back to Manchuria, before he was assassinated by the Kwantung Army in 1928.
+Zhang Zuolin and his Fengtian clique, despite being supported by Japan, failed to defend against the National Revolutionary Army approaching Beijing.
+Zhang Zuolin decided to retreat back to Manchuria, where he was assassinated by the Kwantung Army in 1928.
 His son, Zhang Xueliang, took over as the leader of the Fengtian clique in Manchuria.
 Later in the same year, Zhang declared his allegiance to the Nationalist government in Nanjing under Chiang Kai-shek, and consequently, China was nominally reunified under one government.

-1929 Sino-Soviet war

-The July–November 1929 conflict over the Chinese Eastern Railroad (CER) further increased the tensions in the Northeast that led to the Mukden Incident and eventually the Second Sino-Japanese War.
-The Soviet Red Army victory over Xueliang's forces not only reasserted Soviet control over the CER in Manchuria but revealed Chinese military weaknesses that Japanese Kwantung Army officers were quick to note.

-The Soviet Red Army performance also stunned the Japanese.
-Manchuria was central to Japan's East Asia policy.
-Both the 1921 and 1927 Imperial Eastern Region Conferences reconfirmed Japan's commitment to be the dominant power in the Northeast.
-The 1929 Red Army victory shook that policy to the core and reopened the Manchurian problem.
-By 1930, the Kwantung Army realized they faced a Red Army that was only growing stronger.
-The time to act was drawing near and Japanese plans to conquer the Northeast were accelerated.

-Chinese Communist Party conflict with the Kuomintang
+Start of the Chinese Civil War

 In 1930, the Central Plains War broke out across China, involving regional commanders who had fought in alliance with the Kuomintang during the Northern Expedition, and the Nanjing government under Chiang.
 The Chinese Communist Party (CCP) previously fought openly against the Nanjing government after the Shanghai massacre of 1927, and they continued to expand during this protracted civil war.
-The Kuomintang government focused its efforts on suppressing the Chinese Communists instead of opposing the Japanese, following the policy of "first internal pacification, then external resistance" (攘外必先安內) through its encirclement campaigns against the Communists.
+The Kuomintang government focused its efforts on suppressing the Chinese Communists instead of opposing the Japanese.
+Chiang Kai-shek reasoned that only a unified command could resist foreign powers, leading to his defensive policy of "first internal pacification, then external resistance" (攘外必先安內), through its encirclement campaigns against the Communists.

-After the defeat of the Chinese Soviet Republic by the Nationalists, the Communists retreated on the Long March to Yan'an.
-The Nationalist government ordered local warlords to continue the campaign against the Communists rather than focus on the Japanese threat.
+Following the 1931 Mukden Incident, Nationalist planners identified critical vulnerabilities in the Kuomintang's urban-centric economic base, particularly the concentration of heavy industry in vulnerable coastal cities.
+Chiang Kai-shek’s policy of 'internal pacification' was not just a military campaign against the communists, but also a major economic reorganization project.
+Recognizing that China lacked the industrial base for a localized total war in 1930, the Nationalist government sought to consolidate the southwestern interior as a strategic base while attempting to modernize the national currency and military before a full-scale confrontation with Japan became inevitable.
+To address these weaknesses, the central government initiated projects to modernize and solidify the Kuomintang's control over the national currency and industrial structure, while planning for the eventual redistribution of factories and arsenals to the interior.

+Nationalist forces prioritized the destruction of Communist soviets, driving the CCP out of their enclaves and onto the Long March to Yan'an by 1934.
 On 1 August 1935, the Communist Party issued the August First Declaration.
 It called for the creation of a United Front of all Chinese parties, organizations, and people of all circles, including overseas Chinese and ethnic minorities, to oppose the Japanese.

-A December 1936 coup by two Nationalist Generals, the Xi'an Incident, forced Chiang Kai-shek to accept a United Front with the Communists to oppose Japan.
+A December 1936 kidnapping by two Nationalist Generals, the Xi'an Incident, forced Chiang Kai-shek to hasten negotiations for a United Front with the Chinese Communists to oppose Japan, a process finalized at the outbreak of war.